vladbph/cymatix-doc/README.md

     $NAV: t_target=restaurant;t_prompt=Sure, I will take you to a {t_target};t_transport=car
     $NAV_01: t_target=restaurant;t_prompt=Sure, I will take you to a {t_target};t_transport=walk
 ```
-Prefix `$` must be a first one in the intent.
+Prefix `$` must be first one in the intent.
 It __can__ be used in combination with previously described prefixes.
-Let's look at `$I$_NAV` intent.
-It means that prompt contains additional slots. `I$` tells framework to reset previous history and put current intent in it as described [above](#i-prefix-clean-previous-history-and-restart-command).
+For example `$I$_NAV`.
+It means that prompt contains additional slots. `I$` tells framework to restart collecting the history, while previous history will be lost.
+See [above](#i-prefix-clean-previous-history-and-restart-command).
+Please also note the separator `;` between slots-value pairs

 # Indirect references `it` or `there`